fenollp/fancyflow/README.md

 Usage
 -----

-Add the `fancyflow_trans` to your modules or applications, and use any of the control flow functions:
+Add the `fancyflow` to your modules or applications, and use any of the control flow functions:

 ```erlang
 [pipe](InitialState, Exp1, Exp2, ..., ExpN)